Sacha Inchi

 Is Sacha Inchi Safe to Consume?

-While Sacha Inchi is safe to consume, there are a few things to remember.
-Unusual digestion may occur due to first-time use, so we recommend starting with smaller portions.
+Sacha Inchi is safe to consume, but there are a few things to remember.
+Because any new protein could cause unusual digestion, we recommend starting with smaller portions.
+However, this is quite rare.

 Conclusion